GoogleCloudPlatform/cloud-hackathons/hacks/modernizing-monoliths/README.md

 - A cluster with three nodes in a node pool
 - Default node pool deleted
 - Liveness and readiness probes implemented on the game server deployment
+- SSH into a game server container and check the files
 - Demonstrate you can play the game by connecting to your service's IP address

 ### Learning Resources